Weak earnings add to Wall Street's Fed-triggered slide

 Earnings reports also were not encouraging.

-Accenture Plc (ACN.N) fell 2.8 percent as its full-year revenue and profit outlook largely fell below estimates.
+Accenture Plc fell 2.8 percent as its full-year revenue and profit outlook largely fell below estimates.

 Declining issues outnumbered advancers for a 1.52-to-1 ratio on the NYSE and a 1.24-to-1 ratio on the Nasdaq.